Maurizio-GitHub/portfolio-project-1/README.md

 - Digital Art page

     - This section was added to introduce newbies and content creators to the real revolution taking place in the world of digital art thanks to NFTs.
-Complex, yet easily explained, concepts, accompanied by a brief historical excursus, are followed by curiosities and upheavals in the world of art.
+Complex, yet easily explained concepts, accompanied by a brief historical excursus, are followed by curiosities and upheavals in the world of art.
 In addition, the much talked about artwork of Beeple is shown, with a direct, external link to the mind-boggling auction ended on March 11, 2021:

 ![Beeple's artwork](/assets/media/digital-art.png "Beeple's Artwork")